wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-scenarios-guidance/includes/6-use-cloud-app-security-rest-api.md

 - A REST API is stateless – that is, it doesn’t store any state information between calls.
 Instead, every call includes all the information needed to communicate with the API.
 - The response is in a well-known generalized text format such as JavaScript Object Notation (JSON)

-The MCAS REST API is a web service that you can use to call methods in Microsoft Cloud App Security.
-For example, you could develop a custom app that uses the MCAS REST API to obtain data on indicators of compromise and displays that information to a user.
+The Cloud App Security REST API is a web service that you can use to call methods in Microsoft Cloud App Security.
+For example, you could develop a custom app that uses the REST API to obtain data on indicators of compromise and displays that information to a user.
 The app could also call the REST API to modify those indicators of compromise.

-The MCAS REST API is used by developers who write custom code that accesses and manipulates Cloud App Security objects.
+The Cloud App Security REST API is used by developers who write custom code that accesses and manipulates Cloud App Security objects.

-## Query the MCAS REST API
+## Query the Cloud App Security REST API

 Queries against the REST API are usually formulated in code, however you can use the `curl` command-line tool to make requests and observe results.